affinitydb/doc/pathSQL reference.md

 mvStore supports the UTF-8 encoding exclusively.
 All string data should be converted to UTF-8 before being passed to mvStore.

 ### BSTR(Binary String)
-mvSQL supports hexadecimal values, written X'val' or x'val' (with explicit quotes), where val contains hexadecimal digits (0..9, A..F, a..f), and is expected to contain an even number of digits (a leading 0 must be inserted manually for odd number of hexadecimal digits).
+pathSQL supports hexadecimal values, written X'val' or x'val' (with explicit quotes), where val contains hexadecimal digits (0..9, A..F, a..f), and is expected to contain an even number of digits (a leading 0 must be inserted manually for odd number of hexadecimal digits).

 ### URL